-- (a) Shoulder Patches The authorized shoulder patch supplied by the Department shall be machine stitched to the sleeves of all uniform shirts, outer carrier vests and jackets, three-quarters of an inch below the shoulder seam of the shirt and be bisected by the crease in the sleeve. - (b) Service stripes, Service stripes for length of service may be worn on long sleeved shirts and jackets.
+- (a) Shoulder Patches The authorized shoulder patch supplied by the Department shall be machine stitched to the sleeves of all uniform shirts and jackets, three-quarters of an inch below the shoulder seam of the shirt and be bisected by the crease in the sleeve. - (b) Service stripes, stars, etc. Service stripes and other indicators for length of service may be worn on long sleeved shirts and jackets.
 They are to be machine stitched onto the uniform.
-The bottom of the service stripe shall be sewn the width of one and one-half inches above the cuff seam with the rear of the service stripes sewn on the dress of the sleeve.
+The bottom of the service stripe shall be sewn the width of one and onehalf inches above the cuff seam with the rear of the service stripes sewn on the dress of the sleeve.
 The stripes are to be worn on the left sleeve only. - (c) The regulation nameplate, or an authorized sewn on cloth nameplate, shall be worn at all times while in uniform.
-The nameplate shall display the employee's first initial of their first name and the full last name.
-If an employee's first and last names are too long to fit on the nameplate, then the initial of the first name will accompany the last name.
+The nameplate shall display the employee's last name and may have the initial of the first name.
 If the employee desires other than the legal first name, the employee must receive approval from the Chief of Police.
-The nameplate shall be worn and placed above the right pocket located in the middle, bisected by the pressed shirt seam, with equal distance from both sides of the nameplate to the outer edge of the pocket. - (d) When a jacket is worn, the nameplate or an authorized sewn on cloth nameplate shall be affixed to the jacket in the same manner as the uniform. - (e) Assignment Insignias Assignment insignias, (SWAT, FTO, etc.) may be worn as designated by the Chief of Police. - (f) Flag Pin A US flag pin may be worn, centered above the nameplate. - (g) Badge The department issued badge, or an authorized sewn on cloth replica, must be worn and visible at all times while in uniform.
-Cloth badges can be sewn on polo style shirts, BDU's, rain coats and jackets.
+The nameplate shall be worn and placed above the right pocket located in the middle, bisected by the pressed shirt seam, with equal distance from both sides of the nameplate to the outer edge of the pocket.